The 2026 Survival Guide to Seongsu-dong Pop-ups

-In 2026, Seongsu-dong has become pop-up ground zero—with over 200 pop-ups operating in rotation, from global fashion houses to K-pop merch 'scoop events.'
-But if you don't have a Korean phone number, you're going to need some creative strategies to actually get past those digital gates.
+In 2026, Seongsu-dong has become pop-up ground zero—with over 200 pop-ups operating in rotation, from global fashion houses to K-pop merch 'scoop events.

 The short answer is: Stop trying to use Kakao or Naver booking systems without a local ID; instead, show up at the venue an hour early and look for the 'Foreigner Kiosk' QR code that many 2026 pop-ups now offer.
 Alternatively, use a professional proxy service like Global SH to reserve your slot remotely before you even land in Seoul.